 Shai has authored and co-authored papers for international scientific conferences.
 He received a BSc degree in electrical engineering from Ben-Gurion University, Israel.

 Mr. Eli Recht, Chief Engineer, EMC Department, ELOP/Elbit

 Lecture: EMC & SI In Electro Optic Defense And Commercial Systems

-Eli was an EMC designer in MBT IAI of major space program and later on established EMC department in ELOP/ELBIT.
+Eli was an EMC designer in MBT IAI of a leading space program and later on established the EMC department in ELOP/ELBIT.

 Mr. Mike Resso, Signal Integrity Application Scientist, Keysight Technologies

 Lecture: A New Calibration Method For Characterization Of PCB insertion Loss